vives-projectweek-2021/project-repository-onlysolar/README.md

 The code should compile automatically, and the bin file will be flashed to the Nucleo.

 ## Setting op the Raspberry Pi

+Under construction...

+## Netlify

+The Netlify page is linked to a personal GitHub repository that contains all of the code inside of the `website` folder.
+To link a netlify page to your GitHub, you can follow the steps on [this](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) page.

+ If Netlify is linked, you can change the name of that page.
+Our page calls "solar-flower.netlify.app.
+You can visit our page [here](https://solar-flower.netl²ify.app)